On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: Abstract

 \section{Abstract}

-We formulate an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes with everywhere good reduction over higher dimensional bases over finite fields.
-We prove some conditional results on it, and prove the conjecture for constant or isotrivial Abelian schemes. \\ \\ {\bf Keywords:} $L$-functions of varieties over global fields; Birch-Swinnerton-Dyer conjecture; Heights; Étale cohomology, higher regulators, zeta and $L$-functions \\ \\ {\bf MSC 2010:} 11G40, 11G50, 19F27
+We formulate an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes with everywhere good reduction over higher dimensional bases over finite fields of characteristic $p$.
+We prove the prime-to-$p$ part conditionally on the finiteness of the $p$-primary part of the Tate-Shafarevich group or the equality of the analytic and the algebraic rank.
+If the base is a product of curves, Abelian varieties and K3 surfaces, we prove the prime-to-$p$ part of the conjecture for constant or isoconstant Abelian schemes, in particular the prime-to-$p$ part for (1) relative elliptic curves with good reduction or (2) Abelian schemes with constant isomorphism type of $\Acal[p]$ or (3) Abelian schemes with supersingular generic fibre, and the full conjecture for relative elliptic curves with good reduction over curves and for constant Abelian schemes over arbitrary bases.
+We also reduce the conjecture to the case of surfaces as the basis. \\ \\ {\bf Keywords:} $L$-functions of varieties over global fields; Birch-Swinnerton-Dyer conjecture; Heights; Étale cohomology, higher regulators, zeta and $L$-functions; Abelian varieties of dimension $> 1$; Étale and other Grothendieck topologies and cohomologies; Arithmetic ground fields \\ \\ {\bf MSC 2010:} 11G40, 11G50, 19F27, 11G10, 14F20, 14K15

 \markright{}